-- iii.
-The Cabinet Committee Group Company Governance has been established by Cabinet with the following membership: - The Deputy Leader; - Another 2 Cabinet Members as deemed appropriate by the Deputy Leader; - iv.
-The quorum for a meeting of a Cabinet Committee shall be two Cabinet Members. - v.
-A substitute member shall be entitled to attend in place of a regular Member provided: - That a Cabinet Member may only be substituted by another Cabinet Member; - That Committee Services has been notified of any substitution before the meeting begins.
+- iv.
+The Cabinet Committee Group Company Governance has been established by Cabinet with the following membership: - The portfolio holder covering governance of Council-owned companies who will chair the meeting; - Another 2 Cabinet Members as deemed appropriate by the Leader; - v.
+Cabinet Committee Members (and any nominated substitute) shall not be permitted to be appointed as a Director or alternate Directors on the board of any of the Subsidiary Companies. - vi.
+The quorum for a meeting of a Cabinet Committee shall be two Cabinet Members - vii.
+A substitute member shall be entitled to attend in place of a regular Member provided: - That a Cabinet Member may only be substituted by another Cabinet Member; - That Committee Services has been notified of any substitution before the meeting begins. - viii.
+Once an agenda item has begun with a substitute member attending, the regular Member in respect of whom notification has been received, shall not be entitled to vote on the agenda item as a Member of the Cabinet Committee. - ix.
+A substitute member will be able to vote during the meeting only when s/he is acting as a substitute for a regular Member.